 Vocational Rehabilitation–Students with physical disabilities may obtain grants-in-aid, providing assistance with college-related costs through the Tennessee Vocational Rehabilitation Service.
 Tennessee residents should request information from their high school guidance counselor or write to the Coordinator, Division of Vocational Rehabilitation, 1808 West End Building, Nashville, Tennessee 37203.
 Students residing in other states should contact similar agencies in their states.
-This program is different from GI Bill Chapter 31-Vocational Rehabilitation.
+This program is different from VA Chapter 31-Veteran Readiness and Employment.

 Veterans Affairs Education Benefits & Programs

 All degree programs offered by Austin Peay State University, as listed in this Bulletin, are deemed approved for VA education benefit training.
 The Office of Veterans Education Benefits (VEBO) must certify each VA benefit recipient’s training to the U.S. Department of Veterans Affairs (VA) before any payments will be made.
 VA education benefits are paid only for courses that are needed to fulfill graduation requirements for the recipient’s program of study.
 APSU VEBO has two locations: Room 202, Ellington Building for Clarksville Campus; and SSG Glenn H. English, Jr., Army Education Center, Bldg.
 202, Room 140 for APSU Center @ Fort Campbell.
 The VEBO maintains all necessary forms for active-duty service persons, reservists, Guardsmen, dependents, and veterans to apply for VA education benefits.
 Any questions relating to VA training at APSU should be directed to the VEBO.
 However, the VEBO does not make decisions on eligibility for VA education benefits, or on the amount and length of entitlement for which a student is eligible under those benefits.
 To receive a formal decision, the student must file a claim with the VA, who makes initial determination on eligibility and payment amount.
 All claims should be filed through the appropriate APSU VEBO so that copies are maintained in the student’s APSU file.
 The programs under which the student may be eligible for VA education benefits are listed below.
 To determine specific eligibility requirements, you should direct your questions to the VEBO or the VA at 1-888-GI BILL-1 (1-888-442-4551).
-(GI Bill® is a registered trademark with the U.S. Patent and Trademark Office and VA is the sole owner of the trademark.)
+GI Bill® is a federally registered trademark of by the U.S. Department of Veterans Affairs.

-- Montgomery GI Bill - Active Duty Educational Assistance (MGIB-AD) - Chapter 30
+- Montgomery GI Bill - Active Duty (MGIB-AD) - Chapter 30

-- Vocational Rehabilitation and Employment - Chapter 31
+- Veteran Readiness and Employment - Chapter 31

 - Post-9/11 GI Bill - Chapter 33